Taganrog city, Russia (Taganrok)

 Taganrog city map of Russia

-Archaeological research states that in the 7th-6th centuries B.C. there was a Greek settlement on the territory of present day Taganrog.
-At present, the settlement is completely destroyed by the sea.
-It was founded in the second half of the 7th century B.C. and destroyed in the second half of the 6th century B.C., probably by nomad Scyths.
+In the 7th-6th centuries B.C., according to archaeological research, there was a Greek settlement on the territory of present Taganrog.
+Today, there are no remains of this settlement.
+It was founded in the second half of the 7th century B.C. and destroyed in the second half of the 6th century B.C., probably by nomadic Scythians.

-Taganrog was first time mentioned in known written sources on September 12, 1698.
-It was founded as a fortress and harbor for Russian Navy by Peter’s I order.
-Taganrog became the first navy base in Russia, the first Russian sea-port on the open seashore and the first Russian town built according to regular plan.
+Taganrog was first mentioned in written sources in 1698.
+It was founded after the capture of Azov by Peter’s I order as a fortress and harbor for the Russian Navy.
+Taganrog became the first Russian naval base and seaport on the open coast.
+It was also the first Russian town built on a regular plan.

-Later that place was called Troyetsk, then Troitsk and finally, Taganrog.
-Peter I even intended to transfer the capital of Russia to Taganrog.
-But the war lost to Turkey determined the fate of the town.
+The fortress was originally called Troyetsk, then Troitsk and finally Taganrog.
+Peter I even intended to transfer the capital of the country to Taganrog.
+But Russia lost the war against Turkey and it determined the fate of the town.

-Initially the town experienced bad times.
-According to Prut peace treaty, Russia was to destroy the harbor and the town.
-It was fulfilled in February 1712.
-It was in 1769 that restoration of Taganrog town began during Russian-Turkish war by Catherine’s the Great order.
+Under the terms of the peace treaty, Russia was to destroy the harbor and the town itself.
+By February 1712, these works were completed.
+In 1769, during another Russian-Turkish war, the restoration of Taganrog began by Catherine’s the Great order.

-After Sevastopol was founded in 1783, Taganrog lost its military importance and turned into the largest trade port in Russia.
+Taganrog lost its military importance after the founding of Sevastopol in 1783.
+The town turned into the largest trade port in the Russian Empire.

-In the 19th century, Taganrog was a trade center, interesting residences of Italian and Greek merchants are retained since that time.
-At the end of the 19th century, industry began to develop quickly; metallurgical, boiler and machine-building plants were constructed.
-In 1908, first power station was built in Taganrog.
+In the 19th century, Taganrog continued to be a major center of trade.
+Today, there are several houses of Italian and Greek merchants that retained since that time.
+At the end of the 19th century, the local industry began to develop quickly; metallurgical, boiler and machine-building plants were constructed.
+In 1908, the first power station was built.

-During Russian Civil War, from 1918 till 1920, General Headquarters of Denikin (Armed Forces of Russian South Commander-in-Chief) was located in Taganrog.
-Since 1937, the city is a part of Rostov region.
+In 1918-1920, during the Russian Civil War, the General Headquarters of Denikin (the Commander-in-Chief of the Russian South) was located in Taganrog.
+Since 1937, the city is part of the Rostov region.
+Taganrog was occupied by the Germans for almost two years during World War II.
+After the war, the local economy recovered rapidly.

 Taganrog views